FertigLab/pycogaps/README.md

 docker run -v $PWD:$PWD ashleyt2000/pycogaps:docker_pycogaps $PWD/params.yaml

 ```
+This produces a CoGAPS run on a simple dataset with default parameters.
 ```
 This is pycogaps version  0.0.1
 Running Standard CoGAPS on GIST.csv (1363 genes and 9 samples) with parameters: